theshadsolo/backend-code-challenge/README.md

 * Create an Address table with the following fields
   * id primary key not null auto increment
-  * address1 - varchar 255
+  * address1 - varchar 255 not null
   * address2 - varchar 255
-  * city - size 255
+  * city - varchar 255 not null
-  * state - size 100
+  * state - varchar 100 not null
-  * postal - size 10
+  * postal - varchar 10 not null
 * Populate the new Address table with 2 records
-* Each user can have one address associated with it.
-Update the init script to associate the two new addresses with the two users.
+* A user can only have one address associated with it.
+Update the init script to associate the two new addresses with the two different users.
+Only the user requires an addressId foreign key.

 ## Challenge 2